centroid457/object_info/README.md

-# object_info (v0.1.12)
+# object_info (v0.1.13)

 ## DESCRIPTION_SHORT
-Print info about object (attributes+properties+methods results)
+print info about object (attributes+properties+methods results)

 ## DESCRIPTION_LONG
-designed to print info about object (properties+methods results)
+Designed to print info about object (properties+methods results)

-but why? if we can use debugger directly?
+But why? if we can use debugger directly?
-reason:
+Reason:
 1. to get and save standard text info,
-it useful to keep this info for future quick eye sight without exact condition like other os or device/devlist/configuration
+it useful to keep this info for future quick eye sight without exact condition like other OS or device/devlist/configuration
 2. in debugger we cant see result of methods!
 try to see for example information from platform module! it have only methods and no one in object tree in debugger!
 ```python